 POGO Atlas of Childhood Cancer 1985–2004

-The POGO Atlas of Childhood Cancer in Ontario is a comprehensive overview of the patterns of incidence, survival and healthcare utilization of cancer in children in Ontario over a 20-year period.
+The POGO Atlas is the inaugural report of childhood cancer statistics in Ontario.
+It provides a comprehensive overview of the patterns of incidence, mortality, survival, treatment and healthcare utilization of children with cancer in Ontario over a 20-year period.

 Learn More ›

-For more information about POGO’s data reports, please contact email@example.com
+For more information about POGO’s data reports or to collaborate with POGO on a future data report, please contact us at email@example.com.

 Sign up for our POGO Childhood Cancer Statistics eNews list for new reports, related announcements and other news from POGO.